ossd-s24/project-evaluation/Anubis_evaluation.md

 Each member of your group should attempt to configure the development environemnt for this project.
 Complete the following for each member:

+Name: Jack Chen

+Operating system: MacOS

+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
+Yes.

+How long did the whole process take?
+10 minutes

 Name:

 Operating system: